anav-dev/hand-embroidery/README.md

 A darker blue and reddish colors were used to add contrast to the site to ensure accessibility.

-The content on the Contact section was set to white to allow readability.
+The Contact section content was set to white to allow readability.

   ![Colour Scheme](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/colour-scheme.jpg)
 - __Imagery__